goapu/3D-Mesh-Registration-and-Evaluation-Pipeline/README.md

 registered_model.obj
 ```

-This mesh is in the original preoperative millimeter-scale coordinate space.
+This mesh is in the original preoperative millimeter coordinate space.

 ### `distanceEvaluation.py`